dongfangliu/CS171-1-Assigenment5/README.md

    A renderer which assemble all the components today and output the result image.

-**[Optional]** If either of below is completed, you will optional points.
+**[Optional]** If either of below is completed, you will get optional points.
 You should explain your implementation and show the comparison of results (before/after) in your report.

 + Add in-scattering using phase function
 + Add volume shadow